BaderLab/EnrichmentMap_docs/CreatingNetwork.rst

     * If a gene set is associated with more than one data set it is possible for the contents of the gene set to be different in each data set.
 This often happens when the data sets have different expression files and the *"filter gene sets by expressions"* option is enabled.
-      A separate similiarity score will be computed for each data set resulting in potentially many more edges and a much denser network.
+      A separate similarity score will be computed for each data set resulting in potentially many more edges and a much denser network.

   * Combine edges across data sets